elastic/golang-crossbuild/README.md

 No all architectures are supported in all Debian versions, so the Makefile for each Debian version will only build the Docker images for the architectures that are supported in that Debian version.

-On the Makefiles threre are some variables to define the name of the Docker image, the version of the Docker image, the Debian version, and the suffix to use in the tag of the Docker image.
+On the Makefiles there are some variables to define the name of the Docker image, the version of the Docker image, the Debian version, and the suffix to use in the tag of the Docker image.

 ```make
 NAME           := golang-crossbuild